-Under ASC 606, the Company identified one performance obligation within the CFF grant agreement for research activities.
+The Company identified one performance obligation within the CFF grant agreement for research activities.
 The Company's contract with CFF does not include a significant financing component.

 The Company concluded that the transaction price should not include the variable consideration related to future research milestones as they were considered to be constrained as it is probable that the inclusion of such variable consideration could result in a significant reversal of cumulative revenue in the future.
 The Company re-evaluates the transaction price and estimated period of performance at each reporting period.
-For the year ended December 31, 2021, an adjustment of \$0.5 million was made to the transaction price to reflect the achievement of the fourth milestone related to demonstrating GFP expression and determining a cell specific expression profile in human and NHP upper airway ALI cultures following apical transduction under the CFF Agreement.

-Revenue recognized during the years ended December 31, 2022 and 2021 was immaterial.
-As of December 31, 2022 and 2021, deferred revenue relating to the CFF Agreement was \$1.4 million and \$1.4 million, respectively.
-There were no accounts receivable from CFF under the CFF Agreement as of December 31, 2022 and 2021.
-As of each of December 31, 2022 and 2021, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$1.4 million.
-Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next three years as the Company performs research services through the completion of IND-enabling studies.
+Revenue recognized during the year ended December 31, 2023 was \$0.1 million, while revenue recognized during the year December 31, 2022 was immaterial.
+As of December 31, 2023 and 2022, deferred revenue relating to the CFF Agreement was \$1.2 million and \$1.4 million, respectively.
+There were no accounts receivable from CFF under the CFF Agreement as of December 31, 2023 and 2022.
+As of December 31, 2023 and 2022, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$1.2 million and \$1.4 million, respectively.
+Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next one to three years as the Company performs research services through the completion of IND-enabling studies.